Originally Web posted Monday, 10 September 2018.

 Note that this bug is only triggered by message signatures, signed with the sender’s public key.
 Receiving an encrypted message sent by someone else encrypted with your own public key does not trigger the bug.
 Most people most of the time both sign (with their own public key) and encrypt (with the recipient’s public key), so this is going to show up often.

 People who leave the Mail Viewing preference forchecked (enabled) will not see this problem.
-They also will be much less secure and easily traceable, for whose emails they’ve opened when (those using invisible pixels and other stealth tracking arrangements).
-It’s ironic that the security-minded people most likely to uncheck this box and experience this bug are the very same people most likely to set up S/MIME and expect it to work.
+They also will be much less private and easily traceable, for whose emails they’ve opened when (those using invisible pixels and other stealth tracking arrangements).
+It’s sadly ironic that the security-minded people most likely to uncheck this box and experience this bug are the very same people most likely to set up S/MIME and expect it to work.

 As of macOS 10.12 Sierra and all macOS versions released since, Apple changed the security requirements Mail 10 and later consider acceptable for a properly formed S/MIME certificate.
 On the older OSes and versions of Mail, it did not matter whether the Key Usage Extension (KUE) was present or not.
 Now it matters.
 Unfortunately if your existing certificate lacks a properly filled out KUE (signature and key encipherment checked), it cannot be made to work with Mail 10 in OS 10.12 nor any newer version released to date, including Mojave.
 You will need to create/obtain a new certificate with a proper KUE.
 As of end of August 2017, i have updated the older pre-Sierra OS/Mail pages with the currently-correct KUE information, with the Sierra and later pages having the correct information since initial release, to help with the process.
 The good news is that your new cert will not only work on the newer macOS versions, but will work all the way back to OS X Tiger 10.4.11/Mail 2.1.3, like your old KUE-less one used to.